devlific/Devlific.Wcf.Ninject.Examples/README.md

 1. There must be some configuration in the web.config's serviceModel element describing the service's endpoint, the behavior, and binding.
 This is because the Ninject.Extensions.Wcf's custom web service host factory need's to be able loop through stated endpoints to attach it's functonality and basically tell Wcf to use Ninject to perform dependency resolution.
 2. The endpoints must implement "webHttpBinding", to enable exposure over http (this is key), instead of soap
-3. Using "webHttpBinding" elminates the need to specify a BodyStyle, RequestFormat, and ResponseFormat
+3. Using "webHttpBinding" you aren't required to specify a BodyStyle, RequestFormat, and ResponseFormat, but it's still a good idea.
+By default it will return xml.

 What you'll need